diffplug/spotless-changelog/README.md

-spotlessChangelog { // only necessary if you need to change the defaults below changelogFile 'CHANGELOG.md' types ['Added', 'Changed', 'Deprecated', 'Removed', 'Fixed', 'Security'] enforceCheck true
+spotlessChangelog { // only necessary if you need to change the defaults below changelogFile 'CHANGELOG.md' enforceCheck true
 }
 ```

-The `changelogCheck` task will now run every time `gradlew check` runs, and it will verify that the changelog conforms to the changelog format, and that every change type is one of the allowed types.
+The `changelogCheck` task will now run every time `gradlew check` runs, and it will verify that the changelog versions and dates conform to the format.

+It *does not* enforce the entire keepachangelog format, only the `## [x.y.z] yyyy-mm-dd` lines.
+We're happy to take a PR to support a stricter format, but it will be optional.

 ### Legacy changelogs